matloff/TidyverseSkeptic/README.md

 and insistence on "loyalty."
 For instance, the above-cited *Educator's Perspective* article

-> one thing we have learned is that when we teach the tidyverse
+> ...one thing we have learned is that when we teach the tidyverse
 > consistently, the presence of base R patterns (e.g., using square
 > brackets to select columns instead of dplyr::select()) stands out.
 An
 > assignment completed entirely with base R syntax (in a class where